 Wage Funding For Employers Committed To Cultivating the Next Generation of Environmental Professionals

-We will cover up to 50% of a student’s wages to $5,000 when employers hire the brightest minds in Science, Technology, Engineering, Math (STEM) and Business.
+We will cover up to 50% of a student’s wages to $5,000 when employers hire the brightest minds in Science, Technology, Engineering, Art, Math (STEAM) and Business.

 - Students gain valuable on-the-job experience and employers increase future talent pool and resource availability

 - Students and Employers are required to find their own co-op placement

 - Applications open 3 months prior to start of co-op session

 Additional funding may be available for employers who hire student from one of the following groups:

 - Women in STEM